INFxRYAN/INFxRYAN/README.md

 ### Hi!
 I am INFxRYAN

-## I am a 9th grader, and coding is one of my hobbies!
+## I am a 10th grader, and coding is one of my hobbies!

 ### Some of my current projects

--   Working on my site
+-   Editing my site
 -   Random stuff
 -   ¯\\\_(ツ)\_/¯